mirantis-field/enterprise-3.1-beta/exercises.md

 to install a **three-node Linux-only UCP cluster** using the Ubuntu 18.04 AMI.

-Next follow the instructions in the section on [installing CLIs on your local system](#installing-clis-on-your-local-system) to install and set up the 'docker' and 'kubectl' CLIs on your local system to access your UCP cluster.
+Next follow the instructions in the section on [installing CLIs on your local system](#installing-clis-on-your-local-system) to install and set up the `docker` and `kubectl` CLIs on your local system to access your UCP cluster.

 ## Usage